bphun/KubernetesAutoscaling/README.md

 ## Future features
 * I already have Nginx exporter setup so I would like to add a HPA controller for that service
-* Add a VerticalPodAutoscaler (VPA) for the API and Nginx services
+* Add a VerticalPodAutoscaler (VPA) for the API and Nginx services using Node exporter
+* Add another "Microservice" so I can test out distributed tracing frameworks like OpenTracing
+* Add improved logging to the Go API service